Tri-Cities, Washington: Climate and geography

 The view of Rattlesnake Mountain, a windswept and treeless ridge 1,060 meters high, from the Horn Rapids Golf Course in Richland.

 The Tri-Cities are in a semi-arid climate, receiving an average of 5 to 7 in of precipitation every year.
 Winds periodically exceed 30 mph when Chinook wind conditions exist.
 While there are an average 225 clear days every year, these are mainly between April 1 and November 1.
 Temperatures range from as low as -10 °F in the winter (record low -29 °F in December 1919) to as high as 110 °F in the summer, and Richland reached 118 °F during the 2021 Western North America heat wave.
 The region receives a yearly average of seven inches of snow but has received as much as 50 inches.
 Due to the semi-arid climate and subsequent large amounts of sand, a perpetual annoyance to residents is the amount of dust blown about by the frequent winds.
 Thanks to the aforementioned rivers, a large amount of cheap irrigation is available.

-Washington is the most northwest of the lower 48 states—consequently, the area is in the Pacific Standard Time Zone.
 The Tri-Cities makes up the largest metropolitan area in the southeastern quadrant of Washington.
-The large Cascade Mountain Range to the west contributes to the semi-arid climate, which is far drier than the famously wet western side of the state.
-See rain shadow for more information on this phenomenon.
-The region's climate results in a shrub-steppe ecosystem which has 18 endemic plant species.
-Just west of Richland, the Fitzner/Eberhardt Arid Lands Ecology Reserve was established to study the unique plants and animals found in the local shrub steppe ecosystem.
-It is the largest tract of shrub-steppe ecosystem remaining in the U.S. state of Washington.
+The rain shadow of the Cascade mountain range to the west contributes to its semi-arid climate, which is far drier than the famously wet Western Washington.
+The region's climate results in a shrub-steppe ecosystem, which has 18 endemic plant species.
+Just west of Richland, the Arid Lands Ecology Reserve was established to study the unique plants and animals there; it is the largest tract of shrub-steppe ecosystem remaining in Washington.